 overall number of litigated cases.
 Page | 8

-the gender of the person who is the victim or perpetrator and their relationship to each other.
+In the following pages we present data detailing the numbers of victims/perpetrators of domestic violence and child abuse.
+Where possible we have included the gender of the person who is the victim or perpetrator and their relationship to each other.
 9 | Page

-Misuse of domestic/family violence legislation and making false
+Misuse of domestic/family violence legislation and making false allegations:

 In 1991, Supreme Court Justice Terence Higgins7

 , when overturning a Canberra woman‟s domestic violence protection order against her estranged husband, described “as nonsense the woman‟s assertions that the statements attributed to the man had represented a threat to her safety” and he further said “the woman was a liar and that she and her sister have fabricated their allegations”.
 Justice Higgins pointed out that “harassing or offensive behavior could justify an order if the spouse feared for her safety.
 But that fear had to be an objective one and a reasonable response to the situation.
 “Mere criticism, nagging, even unreasonable persistence cannot credibly be described as „violence”.